-The top line of each record shows the date, time and the number of calls from that number.
-The second line shows the caller's name, and the third line shows the caller's phone number.
+The top line of each record shows the date, the time, and the number of calls from that number.
+The second line shows the caller's name and the third line shows the caller's phone number.

-To exit the Caller ID record display, press CALL ID.
+To exit the Caller ID record display, press CID.